-If you have been diagnosed with diabetes, annual eye exams will help to protect your eyes from serious sight-threatening eye diseases, linked to diabetes.
+If you have been diagnosed with diabetes, annual eye exams will help to protect your eyes from serious sight-threatening eye diseases.

 Diabetes is a condition that prevents the body from using and storing sugar properly.
 As a result, excessive amounts of sugar remain in the bloodstream and if uncontrolled, can cause damage to the tiny blood vessels all over the body, including those in your eyes.

 Diabetic retinopathy affects 30 percent of people with diabetes.

 Diabetic retinopathy occurs when the blood vessels inside the eye start to leak blood and fluid into the retina, causing damage and permanent vision loss.
 Early detection and treatment is crucial for preserving your eyesight.

 Diabetic macular edema (DME) is a complication of diabetic retinopathy, and occurs when the macula, the center of the retina, begins to swell.
 The macula is responsible for your central and color vision.
 When the macula swells, it damages the blood vessels, causing them to leak— resulting in vision loss.

 While patients with uncontrolled blood sugar levels have a higher risk of diabetic retinopathy, those with controlled diabetes are still at risk.

 For this reason, eye doctors recommend annual eye exams for early detection of the disease, and increased optimal treatment results.
 By regularly monitoring your ocular health, you are ensuring that any changes that occur will be detected early, before they can cause any harm.